whileNazaTrue/schedule-checker/README.md

 <br>
 In simple terms, the program must check how many times do employees work at the same time, grouping them by two.
 The program will recieve a input.txt file with the format used above.

+A sample input text is already in the data folder.

 # Approach, methodology and solution